donhenton/node-babel/README.md

 the .vscode folder contains a config for debugging note that the remoteRoot and localRoot are the same since this is a simple system for debugging for testing purposes

+this configuration is for attaching to already running debugger